Ensono/amido.github.io/docs/workloads/azure/backend/netcore/quickstart/web_api_cqrs/create_project_netcore.md

 % cd src

-% dotnet new stacks-add-cqrs -n Foo.Bar.CQRS -do Menu The template "Amido Stacks Web Api CQRS - Add to existing solution" was created successfully.
+% dotnet new stacks-add-cqrs -n Foo.Bar.CQRS -do Menu The template "Ensono Stacks Web Api CQRS - Add to existing solution" was created successfully.
 ```

 If all is well, in the output you'll see that projects are being added as references to your `.sln` file.
 The list of projects that you'll get by installing this template are as follows (please note the prefix provided with the `-n` flag from above):